conductiveai/catalyst-docs/example.md

 order: 4
 date: 2023-08-02
 ---
-# Events example
+# Event example

 ### Manually capturing events

-Here's an example code snippet that shows how to use the `CatalystSDK` in your game code
+Here's an example code snippet that shows how to use the `CatalystSDK` in your game's code

 ```csharp
 public class GameClassSomething : MonoSingleton {